 Where to Return

 The cuff, monitor, activity log, and belt (if you were given one) must be returned to the Preventive Cardiology Clinic.
 Follow the instructions given to you.
-All ABPM equipment must be returned the next business day.
+All ABPM equipment must be returned the next business day by 4:00PM.
 It must be hand-delivered back to the clinic.
 There is not a mail-back option.

-Upon your return the next day to the Preventive Cardiology Clinic, we will remove the monitor, review the activity log, and discuss any concerns or questions with you.
+We can discuss any questions or concerns you may have upon your return to the Preventive Cardiology Clinic the next day.
 We will then download the results from the monitor and prepare a report for a UW Health Cardiologist to read.
 A final report will be sent to your provider who will give you the results.
 If you have not received a call within 5-7 business days, place a call to your provider who ordered the test.